conjurdemos/openshift-conjur-demo/README.md

 in OpenShift.
 The numbered scripts perform the same steps that a user has to go through when setting up their own applications.

+**Deprecation Notice**

+This project has been deprecated in favor of https://github.com/conjurdemos/kubernetes-conjur-demo.
+Use that project for deploying this demo application to both Kubernetes and OpenShift.

 # Setup

 ### Deploying Conjur